-Dig in!
+Dig Deep!
 Plant a Vegetable Garden and Grow Your Own Food

 Romaine lettuce, kale, and strawberries from our garden.

 To nurture a garden is to feed not only the body, but to feed the soul ~ Alfred Austin

 I say, plant a garden and watch it grow.

 Our First Vegetable Garden

 We have had great success with our flower gardens.
 We were ready for a vegetable garden.
 In spring 2017, my husband Jon and I planted our first vegetable garden.
 We researched gardening websites to learn how to go about planting one.
 We watched YouTube videos.

 We made a list of the kinds of vegetables to grow.
 We drew a diagram of vegetables to grow next to each other and apart from each other.
 We decided on a 4 foot by 12 foot raised bed garden.

 We then went to Home Depot for supplies.
 We bought 32 feet of 2" x 8" wood boards, chicken wire, mesh, and four stakes.
 We bought bags of organic garden soil to mix with the soil we dug from our backyard.
 We lined the ground with chicken wire and plastic to prevent ground hogs from tunneling from below to pull out the roots.